 Paul Tennison has a diverse military, leadership, and legal background that affords him unique insight into many issues confronting CLG clients.
 Paul represents clients in a broad range of complex legal matters.
-He has experience working in cases involving defamation, intellectual property, military law, healthcare law, wrongful death, employment discrimination, contested divorces, business disputes, property law, HOA disputes, and personal injury cases.
+He has vast knowledge and experience working in cases involving defamation, intellectual property, military law, healthcare law, wrongful death, contested divorces, business disputes, property law, HOA disputes, and personal injury cases.

-Paul’s clients will benefit from his extensive military experience, including challenging training exercises overseas in Korea and Germany.
-Paul has succeeded in highly stressful training environments as a Field Artillery officer.
-Providing accurate lethal fires on the battlefield is a difficult mission.
-Paul brings these same precision, attention to detail and problem solving skills he honed in the Army to his work with clients.
-Paul continues to serve our country as an officer in the Tennessee Army National Guard.
-Paul is currently in command of a Field Artillery Battery in Sparta, Tennessee.
+Paul’s clients will benefit from his extensive military experience, including challenging training exercises overseas in Korea, Germany, and Poland.
+Succeeding in highly stressful training environments as a Field Artillery officer and providing accurate lethal fires on the battlefield are difficult missions that require precision, attention to detail, and problem solving skills.
+Paul brings these same capabilities and attributes which he honed in the Army to his work with clients.
+He continues to serve our country as an officer in the Tennessee Army National Guard and is currently in command of a Field Artillery Battery of 105 soldiers headquartered in Covington, Tennessee.

 Defamation, intellectual property, military law, healthcare law, wrongful death, cryptocurrency, employment discrimination, contested divorce, appeals, business disputes, zoning, property law, first amendment, second amendment, and personal injury cases.Industry Areas

 Business Litigation, Press, Counseling & Strategic Advice, Healthcare, Employment, Intellectual Property and Technology, Property, Trademarks, Start Ups, Family LawNon Legal Activities